superjimpupcake/Pupcake/README.md

 $app->run();
 ```
-Now go to 127.0.0.1:9000, we should see ",hello test2", since process test1 does not return yet, it is still sleeping.
+Now run php server/server.php and go to 127.0.0.1:9000, we should see ",hello test2", since process test1 does not return yet, it is still sleeping.
 After 10 seconds, go to 127.0.0.1:9000, we should see "test 1,hello test2" since now process test1 return "test1".